Taylor County Demographics

 A map of Taylor County's Population by Race

-Taylor County is the 96th most populous county of the 99 counties in Iowa.
+Taylor County is ranked the 96th most populous county in Iowa, out of 99 counties.
+Taylor County was ranked the 96th most populous county in the 2020 Census.

 Taylor County's White Population